unifire-app/aspect/docs/filters/columns.md

 Filter `column(name)`:
 * `name`: The column name to extract

+---

-The `column` filter returns the values from a single column in the input array.
+The `column` filter returns the values from a single column in the input sequence.

 ```twig
 {% set items = [{ 'fruit' : 'apple'}, {'fruit' : 'orange' }] %}